 Use the Right Tools for Aeroplan Business Class

 I began exploring the other possibilities one at a time.
 Using Flight Connections to learn which airlines flew which routes was easy so I could focus my attention on the routes we were interested in.
 I used Expert Flyer to narrow my search to find which airlines had more Business Class seats available.
 We wanted to fly into a European city, but preferably not London so as to avoid the high arrivals tax (75-150 GBP per person!).
 We preferred a city used as a hub by either RyanAir or EasyJet so we could get very cheap flights to anywhere else in Europe.

-When I had enough Aeroplan miles in my account, I began searching Expert Flyer again to search for Business Class to Europe in earnest.
+When I knew how many Aeroplan miles for a flight and had enough miles in my account, I began searching Expert Flyer again to search for Business Class to Europe in earnest.
 I was ecstatic when I was able to book this, for a total of 115,000 Aeroplan miles: